zulip/zulip/docs/directory-structure.md

 * `confirmation` Email confirmation system.

-* `analytics` Analytics for Zulip server administrator (needs work to be useful to normal Zulip sites).
+* `analytics` Analytics for the Zulip server administrator (needs work to be useful to normal Zulip sites).

 * `corporate` The old Zulip.com website.
 Not included in production